Grodno tobacco factory: Production

 In 2016, the factory produced 24.4 billion cigarettes, having 914.3 mln BYN (circa 455 mln USD) of revenue and 100.1 mln BYN (50 mln USD) of net profit.

 The factory produces both its own brands (FEST, NZ, Minsk, Portal, VIP, Magnat, and others) and licensed production for British American Tobacco (Kent, Pall Mall, Lucky Strike, Vogue, Capri, Alliance, Viceroy).

 In 2016, 83.2% of produced cigarettes were sold on domestic market, 16.8% were exported.

-Until 2017–2018, the factory had its own retail trade network (mainly in the Grodno region); then the network of branded stalls was transferred to SZAO Energo-Oil of businessman Aleksey Oleksin, which received Alexander Lukashenko’s permission to create a “single commodity distribution network in the tobacco sector”.
+Until 2017–2018, the factory had its own retail trade network (mainly in the Grodno region); then the network of branded stalls was transferred to SZAO Energo-Oil of businessman Aleksey Oleksin, which received Alexander Lukashenko's permission to create a "single commodity distribution network in the tobacco sector".
 On August 1, 2018, Energo-Oil became the sole operator for the sale of tobacco products of the Grodno factory.

 Cigarettes made by the factory are often smuggled to Russia, European Union and United Kingdom where they are more expensive than in Belarus.
 In 2016, BBC claimed that nearly one-third of the factory's production was smuggled to EU.
 In 2020, The Mirror claimed that the most significant amounts of illicit cigarettes in UK distributed by crime gangs were manufactured by Grodno factory.

-On 9 August 2021, the United States have added Grodno tobacco factory to the Specially Designated Nationals and Blocked Persons List.